-Each student will select an area of grief and loss (aging, death, divorce, displacement, relocation, suicide, abortion, miscarriage, separation, empty next, natural disasters, etc.) they are particularly interested in and examine the social work literature related to the area.
+Each student will select an area of grief and loss (aging, death, divorce, displacement, relocation, suicide, abortion, miscarriage, separation, empty nest, substance abuse, natural disasters, etc.) they are particularly interested in and examine the social work literature related to the area.
 This annotated bibliography should produce 5 current articles (within the last 8 years) with at least 2 being from the research literature.

-The articles will be presented in the form of an annotated bibliography of roughly two to three paragraphs for each entry.
-Each annotated bib should start with the citation.
-You should describe/summarize the article and the as well as give your reaction/analysis or discussion of relevance.
+The articles will be summarized and analyzed in the form of an annotated bibliography either a written or oral format.
+You may also choose to write 3-4 paragraphs or choose a video option utilizing Power Point to present the articles and covering bullet points below.
+Each annotated bibliography should start with the citation.
+You should describe/summarize the article as well as give your reaction/analysis or discussion of relevance using the following:

-- Summary of the article

-- Your personal reactions.

-- Your professional reactions, analysis, and application to practice.
-What new awareness was gained that will assist you in your social work practice?
+- Summary of the article - Your personal/professional reactions, critical analysis, and application to social work practice. - How does the article speak to culturally diverse groups? - What new awareness was gained that will assist you in your social work practice?
 How will this be applied?